Who is the Angel of the Lord in the Old Testament?

 4 and God met Balaam… 5 And the Lord put a word in Balaam’s mouth and said… (Num 23:4+5 ESV)

 Balaam was only allowed to speak what the angel of the Lord would tell him.
-And then God or Yahweh told Balaam what he should speak (also in Num 23:16; see also Num 24:2+4).
-So the angel of the Lord is God.
+He announced to Balaam that he would tell him what he was allowed to speak.
+And then God met him and Yahweh told him what he should speak (also in Num 23:16; see also Num 24:2+4).
+So the angel of the Lord is God and he is one with Yahweh.

 Finally, we look at the following scripture: